-- c.
-Intern and Resident teachers may participate in PART on a voluntary basis in addition to the annual evaluation practices outline in this Agreement. - (1) Professional teachers, not affected by Education Law Section 3012-c or Section 3012-d and whose evaluations have a summary rating of Effective/Meets Professional Standards or higher will be evaluated every three years.
-All procedures for Summative Appraisal of professional level teachers are contained in the (August, 2009). - (2) Teachers at the professional level and above will be evaluated more frequently if the evaluation reflects a rating of Developing/Below Professional Standards or lower and shall be subject to the salary withhold provision of Section 46 of this Agreement.
+c.
+Intern and Resident teachers may participate in PART on a voluntary basis in addition to the annual evaluation practices outline in this Agreement.

+(1) Professional teachers, not affected by Education Law Section 3012-d and whose evaluations have a summary rating of Effective/Meets Professional Standards or higher will be evaluated every three years.
+All procedures for Summative Appraisal of professional level teachers are contained in the current Teacher Evaluation Guide.

+(2) Teachers at the professional level and above will be evaluated more frequently if the evaluation reflects a rating of Developing/Below Professional Standards or lower and shall be subject to the salary withhold provision of Section 46 of this Agreement.

-8. Alternative Performance Evaluation: for teachers subject to Education Law Section 3012-c
+8. Alternative Performance Evaluation: for teachers subject to Education Law Section 3012-d